welch-lab/RcppPlanc/cran-comments.md

 ```

-Will vary by platform-appears to be timing out winbuilder.
+Will vary by platform.
+This was recorded before the example arguments were lowered substantially.

 ``` <!-- language: lang-none -->
 * checking tests ...